Fact checked

 Regardless of your age or current health, it’s never too early to start an advanced care plan.
 In the event something happens that leaves you unable to care for yourself, your healthcare wishes will be known.
 This avoids leaving these difficult decisions to your loved ones.

-What is an Advanced Directive in BC?
+What is an advanced directive in BC?

 An advanced directive is an optional document that’s part of advanced care planning.
 It enables you to express your wishes to accept or reject specific medical treatments (such as life support) if you’re unable to do so at the time.